 A May 22, 2017 New York Times headline reads: “In ‘Enormous Success,’ Scientists Tie 52 Genes to Human Intelligence."

-Such research suggests that in a decade or two, parents may have the option of having their sperm and eggs genome-edited to ensure their child has high or at least normal intelligence.
+Such research suggests that in a decade or three, parents may have the option of having their sperm and eggs genome-edited to ensure their child has high or at least normal intelligence.

 This short-short story explores one possible implication: